Pokagon State Park Road Trip from Indy

 Lake James at Pokagon State Park

 Check with the DNR staff for safety conditions before you traverse the frozen lake.
 One of our annual traditions is to have a snowball fight on the lake.
-When the lake is frozen solid, we let the kids play around near the shore, building snow houses, rolling snowballs and making snow angels.
-We’ve watched ice fishermen, snowmobiles and ice skaters.
-When the conditions are right, the lake in front of the Potowatami Inn is cleared and guests bring their own ice skates to skate on the lake.
+When the lake is frozen solid, we let the kids play around near the shore, building snow houses, rolling snowballs, and making snow angels.
+We watched ice fishermen, snowmobiles, and ice skaters.
+When the conditions are right, the lake in front of the Potawatomi Inn is cleared and guests bring their own ice skates to skate on the lake.

 Potawatomi Inn at Pokagon State Park

-The DNR operated inn is a great place for families to stay.
-We’ve always stayed with a group and have the absolute best time.
-All day long the kids are dragging us between the craft room (wooden and ceramic items available for sale) where the kids are painting things, the arcade and game room and the swimming pool.
+A DNR-operated inn is a great place for families to stay.
+We’ve always stayed with a group and had the absolute best time.
+All day long the kids are dragging us between the craft room (wooden and ceramic items available for sale) where the kids are painting things, the arcade and game room, and the swimming pool.
 We’ve heard great things about the nature center that’s right outside of the Inn, but we haven’t made our way there yet.
 If you’re looking for a place to go skiing or snowboarding, this isn’t it, but the winter sports available at Potawatomi Inn are so much fun for all ages.

 Food and Dining at the Potawatomi Inn